 This book is now published.
 You can still pledge, but you won't get listed as a supporter in the back.

-A signed copy of the first edition hardback, ebook, and access to the author’s shed
+A signed copy of the first edition hardback, plus the ebook.

-2 tickets to the launch party, a signed copy of the first edition hardback, ebook, and access to the author’s shed
+2 tickets to the launch party, a signed copy of the first edition hardback, and a copy of the ebook.

-1 place on a pub crawl around the City of London visiting haunts of well-known London boozers such as Samuel Pepys, Dr Johnson and Sir Kenelm Digby, a signed copy of the first edition hardback, ebook, &access to the author’s shed
+1 place on a pub crawl around the City of London visiting haunts of well-known London boozers such as Samuel Pepys, Dr Johnson and Sir Kenelm Digby, a signed copy of the first edition hardback, and a copy of the ebook.

 Everything in the launch party level plus dinner with a London wine merchant, including some spectacularly rare wines